ha5dzs/volciclab-utilities/robot_server/Readme.md

 * **The top left corner:**
 There are three lines here: The first line is the robot status.
 You can access this string directly from Matlab.
 The second line is the robot's current pose expressed as the tool contact point.
-This is in the X, Z, Z, Rx, Ry, Rz format: X, Y, Z are cartesian coordinates with respect to the base the robot, and Rx, Rx, Rz are the Euler angles in radians.
+This is in the X, Y, Z, Rx, Ry, Rz format: X, Y, Z are cartesian coordinates with respect to the base the robot, and Rx, Rx, Rz are the Euler angles in radians.
 You can also access this directly from Matlab too.
 The third line is the current force measured on the wrist joint of the robot, after compensating for the tool's weight itself, again, accessible from Matlab as well.
 The unit is Newton.

 * **The top right corner:**